|

 Yamano, these can be spotted by the lack of a pickguard hole as they

-were ordered with the pickguards off, and are usually but not always,
+were ordered with the pickguards off, and are sometimes, but not

 Burny Some Burny Super Grade models follow the same construction techniques as the above, some do not have the long tenon, but up to and including the FLG/RLG-90 model, all have poly finishes, (apart from FLG's from 1980/81 ) and the higher spec models have fret binding.
 The rarest and best models are the 1980/81 FLG's, 90/150/240, they all have 1 piece backs and flamed tops, the 90 being a veneer and the higher models solid, they all have a nitro finish, and a stamped ser no on the headstock back.
 The most common are the early plaintops and post '81 RLG-50's and 90's, the 50's are plaintop and the 90's are veneer flametop, these have multi piece backs and poly finishes.
 The post '81 RLG-120's and RLG-150's are much rarer, they all have nitro finishes, and have highly flamed solid tops, and are highly sought after.
 For more Burny info in depth go here

-one full year (1978/9) before Tokai were forced to change the name to Reborn,
+full year (1978/9) before Tokai decided to change the name to

-then Reborn old (very rare 6 months production only..), then in 1980, Love
+Reborn old (very rare 6 months production only..), then in

 production numbers and variety of models increased dramatically, and

-the higher model numbers began to appear with 2 piece backs, I only
+the LS-80 specs varied somewhat, some began to appear with 2 piece

-headstock angle, nitro finishes, and one piece backs. and http://www.flyingvintage.com/gcmag/reborn.html Navigator Probably the rarest and least well known of the Japanese Replica's, which is surprising as these are amongst the highest quality guitars from this period 1979-1980 Les Paul on the headstock, one piece backs, normal tenon, fret binding.
-1980-1982 These are the
+nitro finishes, and one piece backs. and and http://www.flyingvintage.com/gcmag/reborn.html Navigator Probably the rarest and least well known of the Japanese Replica's, which is surprising as these are amongst the highest quality guitars from this period 1976-1980 great article here http://www.vintagemij.com/navunch.htm Les Paul on the headstock, one piece backs, normal tenon, fret binding.
+1980-1985 -ish The LPS-120/150 was the

-most historically accurate to the original 59 LP.
-Its important to realise that these were all made when Navigator was a small, independent company, building Guitars by Hand to order, in association with the fledgling ESP company and for others, they also sold directly.. the involvement with Edwards/ESP was in its infancy, ESP were supplying some pickups to Navigator, Edwards/ESP eventually totally merged the company in around 1984, and the reason that Edwards today brands its highest models "Navigator" is due to the fact that, in Japan, the name is a watchword for the highest quality, because of the superior nature of these early, pre Edwards models.
-Fender JV 1982-1984 Produced for only 2 years from 1982 to early 1984, these were the domestic Japanese version, only for sale in Japan, the Squire JV were the cheaper export models.
-The Fender JV have Fender hardware and Pickups and nitro finish on the ST-85 and ST-115 strat models, and the TL52-95 tele.
+tenon, but most do.
+Its important to realise that these were all made when ESP was a small, independent company, it seems that the early production was outsourced to Kasuga, and sometime in the early 80's ESP started to produce navigators in house, around 1984, and the reason that ESP today brands its highest models "Navigator" is due to the fact that, in Japan, the name is a watchword for the highest quality, because of the superior nature of these early, top end, models.
+Dating of Navigators to the exact year of production is very difficult, some have no markings, some have serial numbers which mean nothing, or have not been determined.pot codes can help sometimes...so my dating is estimated for most models of LP.
+85-90 not much known.
+New Navigators90-95 the newer navigators as we now know then began, these early 90s were all made to order, as ESP did not have a production model at the time, all solid flametops, 1 piece backs, Nitro finishes.. extremely high quality period..
+95-onward.
+The current Navigators are also extremely high quality, and in my view are the best of the current LP types.
+NLP-280 only appeared for 1 year in 2001 and are poly finished but have solid flametops NLP-380 and NLP 480 essentially the same specs, just different numbers due to price changes in approx 2004/5 NLP-500,N LP-580, NLP-600 NLP-680 and other high numbered, are the super flametops custom ordered, and the model number reflects the price for the custom build.
+There are also custom build order made ESP LPs and these are all exceptional .. they have wild tops and other made to order features, Crews and momose also desrve a mention here .. the higher models are specced very similar to navigator but without the fret binding and in most cases with african mahogony rather than honduran like the navs.. there are however some limited runs that used Honduran...http://www.espguitars.co.jp/navigator/ Fender JV 1982-1984 Produced for only 2 years from 1982 to early 1984, these were the domestic Japanese version, only for sale in Japan, the Squire JV were the cheaper export models.
+The Fender JV have Fender hardware and Pickups.
+The finish on the 115 is all nitro, the 85 body is nitro, and the TL52-95 tele is all nitro finished also.
 The ST-85 and 115 also have a steel trem block, the 85 has japanese pots, caps and switch and pickguard, whereas the 115 uses all USA parts, cts pots, high quality USA caps, and USA switch.
 The 115 pickguards are the shielded fender USA ones..(full shielding for the 62-115, and a extra shielding plate for the 57-115, as per the originals.)
 Identification of the model number without the sticker on the neck back, can only be made by the finish, the electrics (see above) and the steel trem.
-In my experience, the A, B and C neck pocket stamps are not a completely reliable way of telling the model, there are ST-115's with both A and B stamps, (altough the majority are A) and there are many ST-85 with steel trem and nitro body with a C neck stamp..for the Tele's there are nitro finished 95's with both A and C stamps.
+In my experience, the A, B and C neck pocket stamps are not a completely reliable way of telling the model, there are ST-115's with both A and B stamps, (although the majority are A) and there are some ST-85 with steel trem and nitro body with a C neck stamp..for the Tele's there are nitro finished 95's with both A and C stamps.
 However I have yet to see a poly finished 65 model with anything but a C stamp..
 For more info on Fender JV series Guitars see: http://www.21frets.com/squier_jv/domesticjv.htm

 |